Quantum measurements constrained by the third law of thermodynamics: Measurement schemes constrained by the third law

 For any fixed value space $\xx$, the set of instruments is convex.
 That is, given any $\lambda \in [0,1]$, and any pair of instruments $\ii^{(i)}:= \{\ii^{(i)}_x : x\in \xx\}$, $i=1,2$, we can construct an instrument $\ii$ with the operations

 An instrument $\ii$ is \emph{extremal} when for any $\lambda \in (0,1)$ such a decomposition is only possible if $\ii = \ii^{(1)} = \ii^{(2)}$.
 Intuitively, this implies that an extremal instrument is ``pure'', whereas a non-extremal instrument suffers from ``classical noise''.
 For an in-depth analysis of extremal instruments and their properties, see Refs. \cite{DAriano2011,Pellonpaa2013}.
 A simple example of an extremal instrument is the L\"uders instrument compatible with an observable with linearly independent effects.
 Since such linear independence is trivially satisfied for norm-1 observables, then their corresponding L\"uders instruments are extremal.
 But it is also possible for the effects of a completely unsharp observable to be linearly independent.
 For example, a binary observable $\E:= \{\E_0, \E_1\}$ acting in $\hs = \co^2$, defined as $\E_0= 3/4|0\rangle \langle 0|+1/4 |1\rangle \langle 1|$ and $\E_1=\one - \E_0$, is completely unsharp with linearly independent effects.
-Since the L\"uders instrument for such an observable is extremal, and can be implemented under the third law constraint, then we can immediately infer that extremality is permitted by the third law.
+Indeed, the effects of the qubit observables $\E^{(\lambda)}$ defined in \eq{eq:example-qubit-binary} are linearly independent for any $0< \lambda < 1$.
+Since the L\"uders instruments for such observables are extremal, and can be implemented under the third law constraint, then we can immediately infer that extremality is permitted by the third law.
 Now we present our final main result: \begin{theorem} Under the third law constraint, an observable $\E$ acting in $\hs$ admits an extremal instrument only if $\rank{\E_x} \geqslant \sqrt{\dim(\hs)}$ for all outcomes $x$, and a measuring apparatus can only implement an extremal instrument if it interacts with the system with a non-unitary channel $\ee$. \end{theorem} The proof is given in \app{app:extremality} (\propref{prop:extremality-third-law}).
 It follows that under the third law constraint, extremality is only permitted for large-rank observables.
-Note in particular that since L\"uders measurements of completely unsharp observables may be extremal, then the above result indicates that they are realisable under the third law constraint only with non-unitary measurement interactions; indeed, our proof for the sufficiency of complete unsharpness for the realisability of L\"uders instruments (\propref{prop:luders-completely-unsharp}) uses a non-unitary channel.
+Note in particular that since L\"uders measurements of completely unsharp observables may be extremal, then the above result indicates that they are realisable under the third law constraint only with non-unitary measurement interactions; indeed, our proof for the sufficiency of complete unsharpness for the realisability of L\"uders instruments (\propref{prop:luders-completely-unsharp}) uses a non-unitary interaction channel.
 Furthermore, note that in contradistinction to the other properties discussed above, unsharpness of $\E$ is not a necessary condition for extremality.
 Indeed, sharp observables with sufficiently large rank admit an extremal instrument, albeit such instruments cannot be L\"uders due to the previous results.
 In \app{app:extremality}, we provide a concrete model for an extremal instrument compatible with a binary sharp observable $\E$ acting in $\hs = \co^2 \otimes \co^2$, defined by $\E_x = \one \otimes |x\>\<x|$.
 Since $\rank{\E_x} = 2 = \sqrt{\dim(\hs)}$, we see that the bound provided in the above theorem is in fact tight.